LucasSuota/LucasSuota/README.md

 # BIO:

 -Living in Brazil, planning to go to the capital.
+-Currently taking
 -I have absolutely no problem talking to people and guiding them.
 Work as a teacher and studying at boarding school allowed me this.
--I work very well in a team.
+-I work very well on a team.
 -I want to learn.